-Spanish researchers develop new method to diagnose hereditary breast and ovarian cancerJanuary 16th, 2013 in Cancer /
+Spanish researchers develop new method to diagnose hereditary breast and ovarian cancerJanuary 16, 2013 in Medicine & Health / Cancer

 Researchers of the Catalan Institute of Oncology (ICO) at the Bellvitge Biomedical Research Institute (IDIBELL) have developed and validated a new method to diagnose hereditary breast and ovarian cancer syndrome based on mass sequencing of BRCA1 and BRCA2 genes.
 The model is based on a genetic and bioinformatic analysis which has been proved very effective.
 The new protocol has been described in an article published in the European Journal of Human Genetics.